-- 1. Inspiring, informing and supporting young people at this age is especially important now that young people have to stay in education or training for longer.
-Pupils who left year 11 in summer 2014 or beyond are now required to continue to participate until at least their 18th birthday. - 2.
+- 1. High quality careers education and guidance is critical to young people's futures. - 2.
 We have a duty to notify local authorities, or the service provider of the local authority, whenever a 16 or 17 year old leaves an educational programme at the College before programme completion. - 3.
-We need to work with local authorities to ensure that students in their first year of post-compulsory education have received a suitable offer, under the September Guarantee - 4.
-A key aspect of the 16-19 study programme is the provision of work-related learning opportunities, and for BTEC vocational students, the provision of realistic and relevant work experience placements.
-We connect with the wider business community to identify speakers from business, student mentors and offer relevant work experience placements. - 5.
-We understand the importance of obtaining and analysing destination measures data to assess our success in supporting students to take up education, employment or training which offers good long-term prospects.
-This data can also be used to compare our performance with those in other areas. - 6.
-We have a duty to secure access to independent and impartial careers guidance which is presented in an impartial manner and includes information on the range of education or training options, including apprenticeships and other vocational pathways that will promote the best interests of the students to whom it is given.

-7. All students are entitled:

-To find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point;

-- To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships - through options events, assemblies and group discussions and taster events;

-- To understand how to make applications for the full range of academic and technical courses.
+A key aspect of the 16-19 study programme is the provision of work-related learning opportunities, and for vocational students the provision of realistic and relevant work experience placements.
+We connect with the wider business community to identify speakers from business, mentors for students, and opportunities for relevant work experience placements. - 4.
+We understand the importance of obtaining and analysing destination measures data to assess our success in supporting students to take up education, employment or training which offers good long-term prospects. - 5.
+We have a duty to secure access to independent and impartial careers guidance which is presented in an impartial manner and includes information on the range of education or training options, including apprenticeships and other vocational pathways that will promote the best interests of the students to whom it is given. - 6.
+The principles of equality of opportunity, inclusion and diversity are central to the career education programme. - 7.
+All students are entitled: - To high quality Careers Education and Guidance that meets professional standards of practice and is person-centred, impartial and confidential. - To find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through options events, assemblies and group discussions and taster events. - To understand how to make applications for the full range of academic and technical courses.

 - 8. We have a duty to ensure that we meet each of the Gatsby Benchmarks:

 - 1. A stable careers programme

 - 2. Learning from career and labour market information

 - 3. Addressing the needs of each student

 - 4. Linking curriculum learning to careers

 - 5. Encounters with employers and employees

 - 6. Experiences of workplaces

 - 7. Encounters with further and higher education

 - 8. Personal guidance